opnfv/opnfvdocs/docs/scenario/scenariomatrix.rst

   * [feature]: mandatory

     * Refers to the feature projects supported by the scenario
-    * example values: nofeature, kvm, ovs
+    * example values: nofeature, kvm, ovs, sfc

   * [mode]: mandatory